Can EB2 Priority Date be Ported to EB1?

 Possible Scenarios for Porting Priority Dates

 When considering the possibility of porting an EB2 priority date to an EB1 application, it’s essential to understand the specific scenarios under which this can occur.
 The process of porting priority dates is not universally applicable and involves several conditions that must be met.
+Under the 180-day portability rule, applicants can retain their I-140 petition's validity if they move to a job in the same occupational classification with the same employer or under similar conditions.
 This section explores various scenarios that may allow for the successful porting of priority dates between these two visa categories.

 Can an EB2 Priority Date be Used for an EB1 Application?